-The purpose of this paper is to survey modern SQP methods, and to suggest why it is now reasonable to accept the widely-held view that SQP methods really are best.
-There have been a number of surveys of SQP methods over the past 20 years, and we refer the reader to [1, 17, 56, 57, 61].
-Much of the material in this paper is covered in full detail in our forthcoming book on trust-region methods [19], which also contains a large number of additional references.
+The purpose of this paper is to survey modern SQP methods, and to suggest why at last that it is now reasonable to accept the widely-held view that SQP methods really are best.
+There have been a number of surveys of SQP methods over the past 20 years, and we refer the reader to Powell (1983, 1987), Boggs and Tolle (1995), Sargent (1995) and Conn, Gould and Toint (1997).
+Much of the material in this paper is covered in full detail in our forthcoming book on trust-region methods (Conn, Gould and Toint, 2000), which also contains a large number of additional references.

-1.2.
-THE PROBLEM
+1.2 The problem

 We consider the problem of minimizing a (linear or nonlinear) function f of n real variables x, for which the variables are required to satisfy a set of (linear or nonlinear) constraints $c_i(x) \geq 0$, $i = 1, \ldots, m$.
 For simplicity, we ignore the possibility that some of the constraints might be equations, since these are easily incorporated in what follows, nor shall we consider any special savings that can be made if some or all of the constraints have useful structure (e.g., might be linear).
 We remind the reader that if x is a local solution to the problem, and so long as a so-called constraint qualification holds to exclude pathological cases, it follows that the first-order criticality conditions will hold.
 Here c(x) is the vector whose components are the $c_i(x)$, $g(x) = \nabla_x f(x)$ is the gradient of f, $A(x) = \nabla_x c(x)$ is the Jacobian of c, and y are appropriate Lagrange multipliers.
-Notice that the first requirement in (1) is that the gradient $\nabla_x \ell(x, y)$ of the Lagrangian function $\ell(x, y) = f(x) - y^T c(x)$ should vanish.
-For future reference, we also denote the Hessian of the Lagrangian function by $H(x, y) = \nabla{xx} \ell(x, y)$, and will let c- be the vector whose i-th component is $\min(c_i(x), 0)$,
+Notice that the first requirement in (1.1) is that the gradient $g(x,y) = \nabla_x \ell(x,y)$ of the Lagrangian function $\ell(x,y) = f(x) - y^T c(x)$ should vanish.
+For future reference, we also denote the Hessian of the Lagrangian function by $H(x,y) = \nabla{xx} \ell(x,y)$, and will let c- be the vector whose i-th component is $\min(c_i(x),0)$, Throughout this paper, we shall make a blanket assumption that

-$$g(x) = A^T(x)y, \ c(x) \ge 0, \ y \ge 0 \text{ and } y^T c(x) = 0$$ (1)
+$$g(x) = A^T(x)y, \ c(x) \ge 0, \ y \ge 0 \text{ and } y^T c(x) = 0$$ (1.1)